NgKhoi1005/handwritting_digits_recognition/README.md

 # mnist_ANN_tensorflow
-Classification with Neural Network on MNIST dataset using TensorFlow
+Classification with Convolutional Neural Network on MNIST dataset using TensorFlow.
+See more detail in Notebook.